Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 The Lion King (1994) is arguably the best movie Disney has ever produced, and who can forget Nala, Simba's best friend and later love interest, as one of the prettiest non-human characters?

-She's extremely brave and logical, too, making her even more likable.
+She's extremely brave and logical, too, making her even more likeable.
 How did the animator make her so pretty?
 We don't know, but we're not complaining.

 The Rescuers (1977) and The Rescuers Down Under (1990) are some of those movies that are almost impossible to forget.
 Miss Bianca is a passionate and charming Hungarian mouse who twice saves innocent children from abuse and untimely death.